Mussismilia: Species

-Originally, this species was placed in the genus Favia because it was thought to lack multiple trabecular fan systems, commonly found in Mussismilia.
-However, researchers have found that Mussismilia leptophylla contain more than one fan system and it has many features in common with Mussismilia than Favia, including its parathecal wall structure, and the shape of its septal teeth and microstructure.
-It's mitochondrial structure also groups it more closely with Mussismilia.
+Initially, this species was placed in the genus Favia because it was thought to lack multiple trabecular fan systems which are commonly found in Mussismilia.
+However, researchers have found that Mussismilia leptophylla do contain more than one fan system and additional features in common with Mussismilia than Favia, including its parathecal wall structure and the shape of its septal teeth and microstructure.
+Its mitochondrial structure also groups it more closely with Mussismilia.